echo2echo/hosts.deny/README.md

 The cron-hosts-deny.bash file is used for staging /etc/hosts.deny additions and creates a backup of hosts.deny for securing your IP address assetts.
 Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds.
-This bash script needs to run crontab as root. sudo is required by journalctl.
+This bash script needs to run crontab as root. sudo is required by journalctl and copy command.

     * * * * * /home/username/cron-hosts-deny.bash
     * * * * * sleep 30; /home/username/cron-hosts-deny.bash